 No matter what the cause, lower back physical therapy is often a front-line approach that yields excellent results.
 Our medical doctors begin by assessing each patient’s symptoms in order to determine the specific intricacies of their pain and pinpoint the area of injury or concern.

-Creating tailored physical therapy exercises for lower back pain is the most effective way to provide lasting relief, greater flexibility, and strength.
+Creating tailored physical therapy core strengthening exercises for lower back pain is the most effective way to provide lasting relief, greater flexibility, and strength.
 Our best physical therapists can help you resume normal activities more quickly and set you up with a treatment plan that will help you avoid future back pain by customizing the approach.
 The key is our commitment to treating each patient as an individual and to providing personalized care.

 Read more: Dorsalgia: What Is It and How Do I Treat It?